pete-machine/torchbricks/README.md

 ## Bricks by example

+To demonstrate the the concepts of TorchBricks, we will first specify some dummy parts used by a regular image classification model:
-First we specify some regular model modules: A preprocessor, a model and a classifier
+A preprocessor, a backbone and a classifier

 ```python
 from typing import Tuple